How To Start a Joint Divorce Application – The Pros and Cons

 You will be updated via email and all forms the court requires you to complete are online.
 You’ll save money on postage and the divorce will typically complete sooner when done online.

-Do you need the help of a solicitor to file for divorce together?
+Do you need a solicitor to file a joint divorce application?

 It’s a hard question to answer.